 \section{Abstract}

 Using first principle calculations we examine properties of (Cd,V)Te, (Cd,Cr)Te, (Hg,V)Te, and (Hg,Cr)Te relevant to the quantum anomalous Hall effect (QAHE), such as the position of V- and Cr-derived energy levels and the exchange interactions between magnetic ions.
 We consider CdTe and HgTe, containing 12.5\% of cation-substitutional V or Cr ions in comparison to the well-known case of (Cd,Mn)Te and (Hg,Mn)Te, and examine their suitability for fabrication of ferromagnetic barriers or ferromagnetic topological quantum wells, respectively.
 To account for the strong correlation of transition metal $d$ electrons we employ hybrid functionals with different mixing parameters $a_{\text{HSE}}$ focusing on $a_{\text{HSE}}=0.32$, which better reproduces the experimental band gaps in HgTe and Hg$_{0.875}$Mn$_{0.125}$Te.
 We find that Cr, like Mn, acts as an isoelectronic dopant but V can be an in-gap donor in CdTe and a resonant donor in HgTe, similar to the case of Fe in HgSe.
-From the magnetic point of view, Cr-doping results in a ferromagnetic phase within the general gradient approximation (GGA) but interactions become antiferromagnetic within hybrid functionals.
+From a magnetic point of view, the Cr-doped HgTe is ferromagnetic within the general gradient approximation (GGA) but becomes AFM within hybrid functionals.
 However, (Hg,V)Te is a ferromagnet within both exchange-correlation functionals in a stark contrast to (Hg,Mn)Te for which robust antiferromagnetic coupling is found theoretically and experimentally.
-Furthermore, we establish that the Jahn-Teller effect is relevant only in the case of Cr-doping.
+Furthermore, we establish that the Jahn-Teller effect is relevant for the magnetism in the case of Cr-doping.
 Considering lower defect concentrations in HgTe-based quantum wells compared to (Bi,Sb)$_3$Te$_2$ layers, our results imply that HgTe quantum wells or (Cd,Hg)Te barriers containing either V or Cr show advantages over (Bi,Sb,Cr,V)$_3$Te$_2$-based QAHE systems but whether (i) ferromagnetic coupling will dominate in the Cr case and (ii) V will not introduce too many electrons to the quantum well is to be checked experimentally.